apnadkarni/blt/doc/listview.rst

     disabled.
 This option may be overridden by the style's **-disabledforeground** option.
 The default is "grey70".

+  **-editor** *widgetName*
+    Specifies a **blt::comboeditor** widget to be posted to edit an item's
+    label: by right clicking on the item.
+If *widgetName* is "", then no editor is posted.
+The default is "".

   **-exportselection** *boolean*
     Indicates if the selections are to be exported and copied to the clipboard.
 The default is "0".